Trail and Area Closures

 Trail Status Summary

-The following generalization is provided for your convenience to better understand what you may encounter when backpacking or day hiking in Glacier.
+The following generalizations are provided for your convenience to better understand what you may encounter when backpacking or day hiking in Glacier.
+Be aware that mountain weather is unpredictable; always be prepared for a variety of conditions.

 May 1 – June 30 Early Season